vidsy/go-kmsconfig/README.md

 Values can be encrypted with KMS and stored base64 encoded in the config.
 The consuming service needs to have `Decrypt` permissions on the KMS key used to encrypt the value.

-Is the `secure` node is set to true for a child node then `go-kmsconfg` will attempt to decrypt the value on load.
+If the `secure` node is set to true for a child node then `go-kmsconfg` will attempt to decrypt the value on load.

 ## Usage